example42/example42.github.io/_drafts/2018-04-09-puppet_tutorial_part_1.md

     Info: Creating state file /opt/puppetlabs/puppet/cache/state/state.yaml
     Notice: Applied catalog in 0.01 seconds

 Congratulations.
-You have now a working setup between your agent and your master and you can run the agent premanently:
+You have now a working setup between your agent and your master and you can run the agent permanently:

     service puppet start
     Redirecting to /bin/systemctl start puppet.service